-Eavenson commuted from his house at 2004 Mount Vernon Street, where he died in 1883.
+Eavenson commuted from his house at 2004 Mount Vernon Street, until he died there in 1883.
 His son Alben, who lived at 2013 Vine Street next door to his brother Marvin at 2015 Vine Street, became the senior principal.
 The Fairmount Parkway construction was to bisect their cross-20th-Street factory complex, and in 1906 the factory moved to Camden, New Jersey.
 Alban left the soap business and his brother Marvin became president.
 In 1910 they had turned the five-story building over to a plumbing fixtures firm.
 For more on the Eavenson business after the move to Camden, see outside link here.

 Portion of 1875 map showing the residential buildup and the Robert Taylor and Company Black Lead Crucible Works.
 This ominous sounding business will be discussed in next month's post.